Canadian Space Agency (CSA) astronauts David Saint-Jacques (left) and Jeremy Hansen take part in an event at CSA HQ in July 2011. (Credit: CSA)

 All publicity developed for your event (including media advisories, press releases and ads) must be approved in advance of their release by the CSA.

 Conflict of interest guidelines prevent CSA employees from receiving any fees or remuneration for public engagements.
-Furthermore, all travel expenses will be assumed by the CSA.
+Furthermore, all travel expenses from and to Houston, Texas, where our astronauts are based, will be assumed by the CSA.

-The CSA does not accept invitations from professional speakers bureaux or agencies, or events that are commercial or for-profit in nature.
+The CSA does not accept invitations from professional speakers bureaus or agencies, or events that are commercial or for-profit in nature.

 Chris Hadfield retired from the CSA on July 3, 2013.